<!--Daily Readings One RSS Feed-->

 <p><em><strong>Ask Yourself</strong></em></p>

-<p>How is impurity showing itself most visibly in your heart&mdash;or perhaps disguising itself most subtly?
-Realize afresh that holy living is impossible outside of a living, active relationship with Christ and the ongoing enablement of the Holy Spirit.
-Commit yourself to surrendering all to follow Him in righteousness.</p><p><br><br><span style='font-size: 12px;'>From <i>Daily Readings from the Life of Christ, Vol. 1</i>, John MacArthur.
+<p>How can one walk in an awareness of his own wretchedness while also living in the confidence of Christ&rsquo;s righteousness and salvation?
+Actually, it is only by realizing our great need for Him that we can enjoy the grace that overwhelms our sin.
+Seek this biblical balance in your own life.</p><p><br><br><span style='font-size: 12px;'>From <i>Daily Readings from the Life of Christ, Vol. 1</i>, John MacArthur.
 Copyright © 2008.
 Used by permission of Moody Publishers, Chicago, IL 60610, <a href="http://www.moodypublishers.com">www.moodypublishers.com</a>.</span></p><B><I>Additional Resources</I></B><ul><li><a target='_blank' href='http://studybible.org' >The Study Bible (mobile app)</a></li><li><a target='_blank' href='https://www.gty.org/apps' >Grace to You Sermons (mobile app)</a></li><li><a target='_blank' href='http://www.gty.org/resources/sermons'>John MacArthur’s complete sermon archive</a></li><li><a target='_blank' href='http://www.gty.org/Products/Bibles'><em>The MacArthur Study Bible</em></a></li><li><a target='_blank' href='http://www.gty.org/Products/commentaryspecial'>The complete <em>MacArthur New Testament Commentary series</em></a></li></ul>]]>

 </description>